When it is about choosing an effective residential rehab clinic treatment, an individual can choose among two options: outpatient and residential.

 This one-month programme can help patients overcome obstacles to abuse treatment, let them detox completely from drugs and alcohol, and assist them to achieve clarity and mental well-being.

 This four week alcohol rehabilitation treatment programme may not provide enough care and support to those with more severe addictions or who have relapsed so it’s crucial to think about your personal circumstances while choosing a 28-day programme.
 Read Abbeycare's comprehensive guide to alcohol rehab here.

 Why is it a 28-day treatment programme?

 Although there isn’t a fixed limit of time for effective addiction treatment, 28-day alcohol rehab programmes can be effective in helping patients safely detox and start the struggle of achieving clarity.

-Based on the substance being misused, the root cause of addiction, and personal circumstances, rehabs as treatment providers may suggest other options other than a 29-day stay in rehab.
+Based on the substance being misused, the root cause of addiction, and personal circumstances, rehabs as treatment providers may suggest longer options other than a 28-day stay in rehab.

 How does it work?

 A 28-day programme allows many alcoholics residential stay which means living at the rehab facility while undergoing the treatment.
 These programmes offer confidential help to treat long term addiction and they normally involve:

 - An initial assessment of your addiction and any other physical or mental health problems you may have.
 A team of treatment providers that can include doctors, staff, therapists, and psychiatrists will design a treatment plan for the patient based on their situation and personal needs.

 - The detox period involves detoxification – the process of cleansing the body by getting rid of all the existing toxins while dealing with the withdrawal symptoms.
 Detox can involve medical assistance.